trebco/astro-collection-search/README.md

-# Collection search
+# Astro collection search

+Astro collection search provides real-time search for anything in your Astro collections.
+It runs client-side (no server required) and runs in a worker so it won't block the main thread.

-Collection search for Astro collections using the great [minisearch][1].
+Astro collection search is powered by the great [minisearch][1].

 ## What it does